Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Lake Mývatn

-After you've enjoyed the baths, consider finding a relaxing spot by Lake Mývatn (pictured above).
-Bring a blanket and have a picnic while you’re surrounded by volcanic craters and tons of birds.
+After enjoying the Myvatn baths in Lake Mývatn (pictured above), plonk yourself on a blanket and have a picnic and take in the epic volcanic craters around you.
 So peaceful, it’s unreal.
 Or even better, take a tour around the lake with a local—you won’t regret it!

 Akureyri's Thermal Pools

 This cute little town has outdoor pools heated by geothermal energy.
-Perfect for relaxing solo or hanging with friends or family.
+Perfect for relaxing solo or with your bestie.
 They’re open most of the year, so you can enjoy warm water even when it’s freezing out.
-Tips: Don’t forget swimwear, flip-flops, and a towel.
+Don’t forget swimwear, flip-flops, and a towel.

 Explore the map